honeycombio/refinery/README.md

 ## Configuration

+Configuration is done in one of two ways:

+1. Entirely by the configuration file
-Configuration is done in one of two ways, either entirely by the config file or a combination of the config file and a Redis service for managing the list of peers in the cluster.
+1. A combination of the configuration file and a Redis service.
+All other configuration remains managed by the config file while A Redis service manages the list of peers in the cluster.
-When using Redis, it only manages peers; all other configuration remains managed by the config file.

 There are a few vital configuration options; read through this list and make sure all the variables are set.

 ### File-based Config

 - API Keys: Refinery itself needs to be configured with a list of your API keys.
-This lets it respond with a 401/Unauthorized if an unexpected API key is used.
+This lets it respond with a `401`/Unauthorized if an unexpected API key is used.
 You can configure Refinery to accept all API keys by setting it to `*` but then you will lose the authentication feedback to your application.
 Refinery will accept all events even if those events will eventually be rejected by the Honeycomb API due to an API key issue.

 - Goal Sample Rate and the list of fields you'd like to use to generate the keys off which sample rate is chosen.
 This is where the power of the proxy comes in - being able to dynamically choose sample rates based on the contents of the traces as they go by.
 There is an overall default and dataset-specific sections for this configuration, so that different datasets can have different sets of fields and goal sample rates.